-If slacklines get longer, they not only become more difficult to walk on, but the construction of a longer line – from approx. 25 – 30 m – becomes more and more a challenge.
+If slacklines get longer, they not only become more difficult to walk on, but the construction of a longer line – from approx. 25 – 30 m – becomes more and more of a challenge.
 Longlines in the range of 30 – 40 m can be tensioned with a low-stretch strap just with two large ratchets (one at each fixed point).
-With the Ellington pulley block and motivated personnel, you can go that little bit further and but the strap material and hands are put under a lot of strain.
+With the Ellington pulley block and motivated personnel, you can go that little bit further and put the strap material and hands under a lot of strain.
 You need a different tensioning system.

 You have the choice: either you use easy-to-operate but very heavy lever chain hoists for tensioning, or you opt for a pulley block suitable for longlines.
 I recommend the latter variant to all those who like to work with rope, pulleys and backstops and want to travel as light as possible.
 In recent years I have tested various pulley systems and material combinations and will present a few proven variants here.

 Material and technology for a basic pulley system

 The standard is a basic pulley with a ratio of 5:1, which only requires two double rollers and a rope.
 A static rope with a diameter of 11 mm is ideal.
 The required length depends on the tension range.
 For lines up to approx. 70 m, 30 m rope is sufficient, for lines up to approx. 100 m, a 50 m rope is safe.
 A discarded climbing rope (min.
 10 mm diameter) will also do for shorter longlines.

 There are several points to consider when selecting double rollers:

 - The roller sheaves must be positioned next to each other, not behind each other (such rollers are also available for use on cableways).

 - The breaking load must be at least 30 kN.
 For lines in the range 100 m and more, breaking loads in the range 50 kN are recommended.
 This oversizing is for safety reasons and to ensure that the recommended maximum working load limit is observed.
 This is significantly below the breaking load.